Latest News

 Treasury Announces Form 990 Transparency Initiative to Expose Hidden Funding and Strengthen Oversight

-April 23, 2026 WASHINGTON— The U.S. Department of the Treasury today announced that the Internal Revenue Service (IRS) plans to revise the Form 990 to improve transparency, strengthen tax administration, and provide clearer reporting on certain activities of tax-exempt organizations described in section 501(c)(3) of the Internal Revenue Code, including government contracts, government grants, and fiscal sponsorship arrangements.
+April 23, 2026 WASHINGTON, DC — The U.S. Department of the Treasury today announced that the Internal Revenue Service (IRS) plans to revise the Form 990 to improve transparency, strengthen tax administration, and provide clearer reporting on certain activities of tax-exempt organizations described in section 501(c)(3) of the Internal Revenue Code, including government contracts, government grants, and fiscal sponsorship arrangements.
 The changes are intended to detect misconduct and hold wrongdoers accountable.

 Attorney General Phil Weiser announces settlement with former nonprofit director who misused charitable funds